Contents:

 After scheduling specific days off, come up with a realistic schedule that accommodates your child’s academic responsibilities, as well as festive activities.
 Remember to schedule in short breaks during ‘study time’ to allow your child to take some time away from their desk.
 If their timetable is realistic, you’re less likely to have disagreements when it comes to making them stick to it.

-For more detailed guidance on creating the perfect revision timetable, check out our article on How to make a revision timetable you’ll actually use!
+For more detailed guidance on creating the perfect revision timetable, check out our article: How to make a revision timetable you’ll actually use!

 Quality over quantity